qtrinh/qpipeline/COSMIC.md

 This page describes instructions on how to convert COSMIC databases to use with _**qpipeline**_.
-Follow instructions from the COSMIC website to download the databases needed ( http://cancer.sanger.ac.uk/cosmic/download ) then follow the instructions below on how to convert and use them with _**qpipeline**_.
+Follow instructions from the COSMIC website to download the databases needed ( http://cancer.sanger.ac.uk/cosmic/download ) then  instructions below on how to convert them.

 [COSMIC Cancer Gene Census](#CGC)